HackYourFuture/JavaScript1/fundamentals/scope.md

 console.log(a);
 ```

 In this example we have assigned the value `10` to a variable that we forgot to declare (we forgot to use `let`, `const` or `var`).
 The JavaScript engine tries to be helpful and defines a variable `a` for us in **global** scope.
-More recently, the JavaScript community considered this friendliness to be an error and with ES5 instroduced `strict` mode: place the string `'use strict';` at the top of your file.
+More recently, the JavaScript community considered this friendliness to be a mistake and with ES5 introduced `strict` mode: place the string `'use strict';` at the top of your file.

 ```js
 'use strict';